Progeria: Symptoms, Causes, Risks, and Treatment

 Who is at risk?

 Progeria does not occur because the mother or father has a genetic predisposition for the disorder.
 Instead, it is caused by a new mutation at the time of conception.
-This is the reason the rate of progeria is spread fairly equally between all genders and ethnicities.
+This is the reason the rate of the condition is spread fairly equally between all genders and ethnicities.
 The odds of your child being born with progeria are approximately 1 in 4-8 million.

 Generally speaking, there is no way to pass this disorder along, since the mutation is spontaneous.
 However, having one child with progeria increases the risk of having another with the disorder by 2-3%.

-Progeria is tested for through amniocentesis.
-Typically, however, the disorder is not tested for, as it is extremely rare, and there is no genetic link.
+The disorder is not regularly tested for, as it is extremely rare, and there is no genetic link — when tested it is done through amniocentesis.
 Other progeroid syndromes include Werner’s syndrome, also known as “adult Progeria” which does not have an onset until the late teen years, with a life span into the 40s and 50s, and mandibulofacial dysplasia.
 There are also other progeroid diseases that are so rare they do not have formal names.
 Some of these are found on the LMNA gene.

 Are there treatments to help children with progeria?

-Children with progeria can achieve a fair quality of life with the right care.
+Once diagnosed, children can achieve a fair quality of life with the right care.
 Worthwhile treatment would address the major physical issues associated with the disorder.
-To find out more about progeria, visit the Progeria Research Foundation (see below).
+For more information, visit the Progeria Research Foundation online or by phone (978) 535-2594.